Do I Need a Divorce Lawyer in Houston?

 With a no-fault divorce, the main ground is “insupportability” which means that one or both spouses believe that the marriage is no longer supportable due to differences in personalities and beliefs.
 Because of these differences, there is no reasonable expectation of reconciliation between the couple.

-No-fault divorces are the most common type of divorce in Texas, as they do not require one spouse to prove that the other spouse was at fault for the divorce.
+No-fault divorces are the most common type of divorce in Houston, as they do not require one spouse to prove that the other spouse was at fault for the divorce.
 Whether the parties divorce is a no-fault divorce or not, spouses will still need to resolve important matters such as child custody, child support payments, and division of community property.
 They can resolve their disputes by reaching their own agreements or letting the court decide.

-Each divorce in Texas is different, and the amount of time it takes for a divorce to finalize depends on a number of different factors.
+Each divorce in Houston is different, and the amount of time it takes for a divorce to finalize depends on a number of different factors.
 These factors can include whether it was a contested or uncontested divorce, whether there are a lot of assets involved, whether there are children involved, and the type of relationship that exists between the spouses.

 Once the original petition for divorce is signed and delivered to the court clerk, there is a cooling-off period of 60 days.
 Once this 60-day period has finished, the final decree of divorce can be granted.
 However, most divorce cases go on for much longer than 60 days, particularly when there are contested issues.
 Hiring a good attorney can help speed up the divorce as they will be able to submit divorce paperwork on time, help you come to an agreement quicker, mediate to resolve issues on your behalf, and work to get a court hearing as quickly as possible.